Verify Backlinks · FAQ

 What is Link power in EXTREME mode?

-Link power is a per-link strength indicator shown in EXTREME mode.
-It appears in the Results tab and in domain rollups so you can compare links and domains more efficiently during review.
+Link power is a per-link strength indicator in EXTREME mode.
+It helps compare backlinks and source domains during review.

 What is Link quality score?

-Link quality score is a per-link quality indicator shown in the Results tab.
-It is designed to summarize multiple audit signals into one comparable value so you can sort and filter faster alongside Toxic score, Topical score, and Manipulation pattern score.
+Link quality score summarizes multiple quality signals into one comparable field, helping you sort and filter backlinks faster alongside Toxic score, Topical score and Manipulation pattern score.

 What do Placement detail, Word count, Links on page, and Text-link ratio mean?